svenslaggare/gitrends/README.md

 The data from the git log and source code analysis is extracted as Parquet files which then is used by Apache DataFusion to provide a querying engine on top of this data.

 This allows you to write custom SQL queries to query the underlying git data.

+## Logo
+Logo inspired by the Git logo - see https://git-scm.com/downloads/logos.